 This is why web applications are sold for a monthly subscription cost.
 You actually buy the access to the app, not a version of it.

 In web applications, we don’t sell you a new version of the software, because the software is already updated every single day.
 We sell you access to an always up-to-date app.
 That can be used from your phone, laptop, or any other device.
 And can keep your data safe for you.

 If you’re planning to get a remote job in software engineering, it’s good to have an idea about web applications.
-At least, you need to know how things work in the web, how we serve pages, basic security advices, etc.
+At least, you need to know how things work on the web, how we serve pages, basic security advice, etc.